kammitama5/kammitama5.github.io/_posts/2024-08-10-Saturday-August-10th.md

 they don't hold any trust or belief in; people who think they are unworthy.
 I think that enough time has passed that if this person thinks I am "unworthy", I will likely never be (worthy) in their eyes, and they will never truly support me.
+Every opportunity I earn then becomes something that I "didn't really earn", and therefore must be given to others, or isn't worth much / can be diminished.
 So it is what it is.
 I can move on and protect myself emotionally with respect to that.

 ## A friend